BluVolpe/drum_kit/README.md

 - [Technologies](#tech)
 - [Image](#img)
 - [Contribution](#contribution)

 ## Installation
 None

 ## Usage
-Use "A,S,D,F,G,H,J,K & L" to play the sounds listed.
+Use "A,S,D,F,G,H,J,K & L" to play the sounds listed or click on the sounds you want played.

 ## License